Examination

 Final Oral Examination Committee Member Report

-If the examiners are unable to achieve unanimity regarding the thesis and/or the oral defence, or if the examiners choose ‘fail,’ each examination committee member (including the university examiner) must provide a confidential report to the College of Graduate Studies explaining the reasons for their recommendation within five business days.
+This form is used only in cases where the examiners are unable to achieve unanimity regarding the thesis and/or the oral defence, or if the examiners choose “fail” on either the written thesis or the oral defence; each examination committee member (including the University Examiner) must provide a confidential report to the College of Graduate Studies explaining the reasons for their recommendation within five business days.

 Timeline to Defence Graphic: Doctoral Oral Examination